Maenad

 myminifactory

--- Maenad It's uncommon for a maened to be represented without any snakes around her.
-It's an exception made by the artist.
-In this aspect, the statue is very original.
-Also, we can see a missing right hand, we do not know if it's wanted or no. -- Who is depicted?
-In Greek mythology, maenads were the female followers of Dionysus and the most significant members of the Thiasus, the god's retinue.
-Their name literally translates as "raving ones."
-Maenads were known as Bassarids or Bacchantes in Roman mythology after the penchant of the equivalent Roman god, Bacchus, to wear a bassaris or fox-skin.
-Often the maenads were portrayed as inspired by Dionysus into a state of ecstatic frenzy through a combination of dancing and intoxication.
-During these rites, the maenads would dress in fawn skins and carry a thyrsus, a long stick wrapped in ivy or vine leaves and tipped with a pine cone.
+Maenad It's unusual for a maenad to be depicted without any snakes surrounding her.
+The artist made an exception in this case, making the statue quite original.
+We can also see that the right hand is missing, and it's unclear whether this was intentional or not.
+Who is being depicted?
+In Greek mythology, maenads were female followers of Dionysus and key members of the Thiasus, the god's retinue.
+Their name literally means "raving ones."
+Maenads were known as Bassarids or Bacchantes in Roman mythology after the equivalent Roman god, Bacchus, wore a bassaris or fox-skin.
+Often maenads were portrayed as inspired by Dionysus into an ecstatic frenzy through a combination of dancing and intoxication.
+During these rites, maenads would dress in fawn skins and carry a thyrsus, a long stick wrapped in ivy or vine leaves and tipped with a pine cone.
 They would weave ivy-wreaths around their heads or wear a bull helmet in honor of their god, and often handle or wear snakes.
-More about the artist The artist is currently unknown.
+More about the artist The artist remains unknown.

 With this file you will be able to print Maenad with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Maenad.